 - Use fewer resources–subtly and not self-righteously–even when it is inconvenient.

 - Walk outside (with friends!)
 Get inspired.

-- Decolonize yourself: Deconstruct and let go of the limiting beliefs about your worth and agency.
-Do not isolate yourself.
+- Decolonize yourself: Deconstruct and let go of the limiting beliefs about your worthiness to Western standards of success.

 - Donate time and money to good causes whenever you can.